ArendPeter/JavaGuide/mydoc/mydoc_adding_new_projects.md

 ## About customizing the theme

-The theme shows two build outputs: one for designers, and one for writers.
+The theme shows two build outputs: one for programmers, and one for writers.
 The dual outputs is an example of the single sourcing nature of the theme.
-The designers output is comprehensive, whereas the writers output is a subset of the information.
+The programmers output is comprehensive, whereas the writers output is a subset of the information.
 However, the outputs are mostly the same.
 I just created the separate output to demonstrate how the single sourcing aspect works.

 You can add as many documentation projects as you want to the same Jekyll project.
-Some doc projects have multiple outputs, as is the case with the designers and writers outputs for the mydoc project.
+Some doc projects have multiple outputs, as is the case with the programmers and writers outputs for the mydoc project.

 ## Add a new project
 Follow these steps to add additional projects.